markovicb1/circled-b-compiler-collection/README.md

 The whole project was third year's biggest obstacle, which was covered on ***System software*** course at the School of Electrical Engineering @ University of Belgrade :serbia:

+This whole documentation/README.md file was written according to the original serbian project documentation provided from the Faculty course.

 ## Computer system overview

 The system is made of CPU (Central Processing Unit), RAM (Random Access Memory), System Timer and Terminal.
 All of the components are interconnected via the system bus.
 System Timer and Terminal are additionally connected with the CPU using interrupt busses.
 The system can be presented with the following scheme: